 “Nute Brown would go into Billy Chaplin’s barroom the week before election, and voters would come around to say to Nute, “You’re the best man for the job.”
 Every time anyone would praise him a little, Nute would say to the bartender, “Give him a drink.”
 Most of them would say anything for a drink.
 The night before the election, Nute figured with all the promises and free drinks he had handed out, he would beat Eben Moulton by 500 votes.
 On election night after the votes had been counted, Eben Moulton had beaten Nute two to one.
 Joe Greenache asked, “Well, Nute, have you learned anything from the election?”
 Nute answered, “Yes, Joe, I did.
 I learned there are about 500 damn liars in Ipswich.”

 If by some bizarre accident I was voted into office, I would immediately restore the old Ipswich tradition of a victory parade led by both of my friends with torch lights, me in an open wagon pulled by a couple of horses, accompanied by pretty ladies and other members of the Historical Commission in silly costumes.
-I’m sure Billy Barton would help me with the parade details, because his grandfather wrote down the route:
+Billy Barton’s grandfather wrote down the route:

 “The parades were longer in those days.
 The parade would form on Hammatt and side streets, and would proceed up Central Street to Lord Square, then up High to the junction of Locust Street, then counter march down to East Street to Willcomb’s Square, and sometimes to the Lower Wharf, back up East to Willcomb’s Square, then to the corner of Summer and County Street, down Summer Street to Water Street, then cross the Green Street Bridge, down Turkey Shore Road to Poplar, then up Payne Street onto Argilla Road, then up Linden to Ward Street, then down County Street to S. Main Street to Market Square, and from there disband.